<< More Wyoming and Livingston County waterfalls

 Directions: There are numerous entrances into the park.
 Click the following links to obtain Google driving directions from your location to that particular entrance.

-Parking: There is no shortage of parking at Letchworth State Park.
-Most of the sections of the park have ample parking spaces, and in some areas, roadside parking is acceptable.
 For the Upper and Middle Falls, including the Glen Iris Inn, 3 large parking lots at the south end of the park in Portageville cater to hundreds of cars and offer easy access to the waterfalls, gift shops, picnic facilities and restaurants.
+If it looks like the Glen Iris is prepping for a wedding, help out by parking in the lot further down the gorge.

 Flow: Fluctuates.
 Some tributaries dry up during summer months.
 Some waterfalls are only flowing during or shortly after high rainfall.
 The Genesee River may back up behind the dam and flood some falls.
 You can always count on the three main waterfalls to be flowing, and they are well worth the visit.

 Waterway: The Genesee River (and tributaries).
-The Genesee originates In Ulysses, PA and empties into Lake Ontario to the north at Rochester.
+The Genesee originates in Ulysses, PA and empties into Lake Ontario to the north at Rochester.

 Time: Letchworth can take from 4 hours (to drive through stopping at the major points) to multiple days to see everything.